Hunters Point social uprising (1966): Aftermath

 During the 128 hours that followed the killing of Matthew Johnson, 359 were arrested (many for curfew violations) and 51 were injured, including 6 police officers, 2 firefighters, and 1 municipal bus driver.
 No additional people were killed, and property damage was estimated at less than $100,000.
 According to the official report 128 Hours, 457 were arrested and 160 were injured (58 police officers, 27 firefighters, 5 other city employees, and 2 from CHP; 69 civilians, of whom 10 reported gunshot wounds).
 That report's detailed assessment of damages counted in property damage and in inventory losses.

 All of these trademarks of violence are but symptoms of a social tragedy that is occurring not only in San Francisco, but in all major cities across our land.
 The tragedy is the fact that a substantial group of American citizens here in San Francisco and elsewhere have not yet received all the precious opportunities and rights they deserve according to the sacred guarantees of our democracy.
 Specifically, members of our community who are Negroes are the victims of an almost unendurable frustration.
-Some are consumed with almost uncontainable fury because of the fact that they do not have the same economic and social opportunities that are taken for granted by their fellow citizens ...
+Some are consumed with almost uncontainable fury because they do not have the same economic and social opportunities that are taken for granted by their fellow citizens ...
 The time has come to do something about the things that caused this agony among us.